tdupoiron-org/demo-actions/README.md

 This template is used to report feedback for Copilot Enterprise.
 It includes the following inputs:

 - Date
-- Priority (dropdown list: Minor, Medium, Major, Blocker, Bug)
+- Priority (dropdown list: 😊 Positive, 🙂 Minor, 😐 Medium, 😟 Major, 🚫 Blocker, 🐞 Bug)
 - Objective/Use Case
 - Metadata (language, taille du repo, …)
 - Interaction (chat, PR, KB, ..)